colonelpanic8/okcupyd/README.md

 <h3>Why is my program going slowly?</h3>

-pyokc overrides the `get` and `post` methods of Requests.Session to include a 3-second delay between requests to OKCupid.
+okcupyd overrides the `get` and `post` methods of Requests.Session to include a 3-second delay between requests to OKCupid.
 Hopefully, this will prevent someone from making too many requests in too short of a timespan and bringing down the wrath of the OKCupid powers-that-be.
 This length of time can be